SMSpp-Project/MCFBlock/README.md

 SW =
 ```

-  for setting the c++ compiler and its options are "automatically forwarded"
+  for setting the C++ compiler and its options are "automatically forwarded"
   from the makefile to these of the other SMS++ components, and therefore
   (possibly at the cost of a make clean) ensure consistency during the
   building process.